-You must be able to demonstrate that the installation has been designed, manufactured and inspected in accordance with the applicable legislation and regulations.
-You must be able to demonstrate that the installation has been maintained and inspected in accordance with the applicable legislation and regulations throughout its use.
+You must be able to show that the installation has been designed, manufactured and inspected according to the legislation and regulations applicable to this installation.
+You must be able to show that the installation has been maintained and inspected according to the applicable legislation and regulations throughout its use.

 New gas pipelines

-Gas pipelines designed for a pressure of >500mbar must be constructed in accordance with the Pressure Equipment Directive (see http://www.rijksoverheid.nl/ministeries/szw ).
-Under this Directive, the design of a gas pipeline must be checked by an organisation designated by the Ministry of Social Affairs and Employment (Notified Body, NoBo for short).
-Go to http://www.rijksoverheid.nl/ministeries/szwl and search for - Warenwetbesluit drukapparatuur -.
-An EU Declaration of Conformity for the product or combination of products must be drawn up by the manufacturer or assembler as specified in the Pressure Equipment Directive.
+Gas pipelines designed for a pressure of >500mbar must be constructed according to the Pressure Equipment Directive.
+According to this directive, the design of a gas pipeline must be checked by an organisation designated for this purpose by the Ministry of Social Affairs and Employment (Notified Body, NoBo for short).
+The manufacturer or assembler should draw up an EU Declaration of Conformity for the product or combination of products supplied, as specified in the Pressure Equipment Directive.

 Existing gas pipelines